-- The problem is not due to low intelligence, a visual or hearing deficit or other physical conditions, or a lack of educational opportunity.
+- The problem is not due to below-average intelligence, a visual or hearing deficit or other physical conditions, or a lack of educational opportunity.

 For a child to qualify for special education assistance, federal law requires that the child have tests to help check his or her language and math skills.